JoelAOgden/Tomtom/README.md

-If you're reading this, this became a HUGE project
+If you're reading this, this became a much larger project then I suspected.
-I imagine I have gone a little over board in the separation of things, but proper coding practises say I have to :P (that's my excuse, the truth is I found it fun).
-There are going to be a bunch of quick cheap sections of code (like using .get() on optionals) simply because I have to choose two:

-1. Building the perfect coding assignment.
-2. Having functional code.
-3. Getting sleep :P.
+In order to get it functional in time I have had to cute a few corners.

+I choose not to test the view or the user input.
+This has resulted in a seemingly lack of testing, everything important has tests but things like system input and output is difficult to test and I felt it was more important to get things running and usable.

+Sadly due to the gradle daemon not functioning with the console.
+You will need to run this through your IDE.
+I will build the Jar to fix this asap.

 Sadly I didn't have enough time at the point of writing this to implement a few things, I will try to complete these before thursday either way.

-    // TODO: set up java build properly (including gradle)
+    // TODO: set up java jar build properly (including gradle)
     // TODO: handle invalid input (instead of ignoreing)
     // TODO: create map pixelisation
     // TODO: draw map